Bank Hall: Restoration

 Bank Hall Action Group (from 2012 the Friends of Bank Hall) was formed in 1995 with the ultimate aim of restoring Bank Hall.
 In 2003 the cost of restoration was estimated to be £3 million.
 Urban Splash was engaged to develop a business plan with the aid of a Heritage Lottery Fund grant in 2006.
 Urban Splash envisaged creating 12 residences within the hall and 23 houses in the old orchard while the action group would retain the entrance hall, clock tower and upper rooms for public access.
-The project will cost £6 million with proceeds from the sale of houses and a £1.5m grant from the Heritage Lottery Fund funding the restoration.
+The project was to cost £6 million, with proceeds from the sale of houses and a £1.5 million grant from the Heritage Lottery Fund funding the restoration.

 A structural report by Urban Splash in 2009 enabled a plan for the building's interior to be developed.
 After delays, planning permission was granted in February 2011.
 On 14 February 2012, a grant of £1.69 million to restore the hall starting in late 2012, was made by the Heritage Lottery Fund to the Heritage Trust for the North West (HTNW).
 The HTNW has separate plans for a visitor entrance and heritage garden.
 Planning permission to convert the potting shed and greenhouse into a visitor entrance, funded separately, was granted in December 2011.

 A further £50,000 was awarded by WREN (a non-profit company) towards the restoration of the tower in September 2013.

-The project was taken on by the developer Next Big Thing, who began work on the clearing of the property in July 2017, with the view of a completion date of 18 months time.
+The project was taken on by the developer Next Big Thing, who began work on the clearing of the property in July 2017, with the view of a completion date of 18 months.
 Due to the COVID-19 pandemic, the project suffered delays, work was finally completed on the restoration of the house exterior in 2020, with the residential area interiors and immediate (residents) gardens to the house completed in 2021.
+The Prospect Tower and adjoining rooms feature an exhibition which opened to the public in February 2022 and tells the story of the restoration of the house and features numerous items retrieved during its years of dereliction.

-The Friends of Bank Hall continue to maintain the gardens, hold open days and are working towards the restoration of the gardens, that will commence with phase one of the potting shed restoration.
+The Friends of Bank Hall continue to maintain the gardens, hold open days/tours and are working towards the restoration of the gardens; that will see the potting shed, greenhouse and walled garden restored to provide extra visitor facilities and provide educational opportunities for all ages.
+This will be followed by the restoration of the wider grounds.